barkwoofdog/doclibrary/vim/normalMode-Motions.md

 `B` moves you backwards a WORD
 _________

-### INTERLUDE: The Different Between "words" and "WORDS"
+### INTERLUDE The Different Between words and WORDS

 America,